 Two hundred years ago, common remedies for a wide range of disorders included cutting open a vein to remove a pint or more of blood and giving various toxic substances to produce vomiting or diarrhea—all dangerous to a sick or injured person.
-A little over 100 years ago, along with mention of some useful drugs such as aspirin and digitalis, The Merck Manual mentioned cocaine as a treatment for alcoholism, arsenic and tobacco smoke as treatments for asthma, and sulfuric acid nasal spray as a treatment for colds.
+About 120 years ago, along with mention of some useful drugs such as aspirin and digitalis, The Manual mentioned cocaine as a treatment for alcoholism, arsenic and tobacco smoke as treatments for asthma, and sulfuric acid nasal spray as a treatment for colds.
 Doctors thought they were helping people.
 Of course, it is not fair to expect doctors in the past to have known what we know now, but why had doctors ever thought that tobacco smoke might benefit someone with asthma?

 If one event comes immediately before another, people naturally assume the first is the cause of the second.
 For example, if a person pushes an unmarked button on a wall and a nearby elevator door opens, the person naturally assumes that the button controls the elevator.
 The ability to make such connections between events is a key part of human intelligence and is responsible for much of our understanding of the world.
-However, people often see connections where none exist.
-That is why athletes might continue to wear the "lucky" socks they had on when they won a big game or a student might insist on using the same "lucky" pencil to take exams.
+However, people often see causal connections where none exist.
+That is why athletes might continue to wear the "lucky" socks they had on when they won a big game, or a student might insist on using the same "lucky" pencil to take exams.

 People get better spontaneously.
 Unlike “sick” inanimate objects (such as a broken axe or a torn shirt), which remain damaged until repaired by someone, sick people often get well on their own (or despite their doctor’s care) if the body heals itself or the disease runs its course.
 Colds are gone in a week, migraine headaches typically last a day or two, and food poisoning symptoms may stop in 12 hours.
 Many people even recover from life-threatening disorders, such as a heart attack or pneumonia, without treatment.
 Symptoms of chronic diseases (such as asthma or sickle cell disease) come and go.
 Thus, many treatments may seem to be effective if given enough time, and any treatment given near the time of spontaneous recovery may seem dramatically effective.

 The placebo effect may be responsible.
 Belief in the power of treatment is often enough to make people feel better.
 Although belief cannot cause an underlying disorder, such as a broken bone or diabetes, to disappear, people who believe they are receiving a strong, effective treatment very often feel better.
-Pain, nausea, weakness, and many other symptoms can diminish.
-This happens even when the drug contains no active ingredients and can be of no possible benefit, such as a sugar pill (termed a placebo—see see Placebos).
+Pain, nausea, weakness, and many other symptoms can diminish even if a pill contains no active ingredients and can be of no possible benefit, such as a sugar pill (termed a placebo).
 What counts is the belief.

+Why does it matter?
 Some people argue that the only important thing is whether a treatment makes people feel better.
 It does not matter whether the treatment actually “works,” that is, affects the underlying disease.
 This argument may be reasonable when the symptom is the problem, such as in many day-to-day aches and pains, or in illnesses such as colds, which always go away on their own.
 In such cases, doctors do sometimes prescribe treatments for their placebo effect.
 However, in any dangerous or potentially serious disorder, or when the treatment itself may cause side effects, it is important for doctors not to miss an opportunity to prescribe a treatment that really does work.

 Doctors using a given term were often talking about different diseases entirely.
 For example, in the 18th and 19th centuries, the diagnosis of “dropsy” was given to people whose legs were swollen.
 We now know that swelling can result from heart failure, kidney failure, or severe liver disease—quite different diseases that do not respond to the same treatments.
 Similarly, numerous people who had fever and who were also vomiting were diagnosed with “bilious fever.”
 We now know that many different diseases cause fever and vomiting, such as typhoid, malaria, and hepatitis.

-Only when accurate, scientifically based diagnoses became common about 100 years ago were doctors able to effectively evaluate treatments.

-Even when doctors could reliably diagnose diseases, they still had to determine how to best evaluate a treatment.
+Only when accurate, scientifically based diagnoses became common around the beginning of the 20th century could doctors begin to effectively evaluate treatments.
+However, they still had to determine how to best evaluate a treatment.

-First of all, doctors realized they had to look at more than one sick person.
+First of all, doctors realized they had to look at more than one sick person's response to treatment.
 One person getting better (or sicker) might be a coincidence.
-Achieving good results in a group of people is less likely due to chance.
-The larger the group, the more likely any observed effect is real.
+Achieving good results in many people is less likely due to coincidence.
+The larger the number of people (sample size), the more likely any observed effect is real.

-At first, doctors simply gave all their patients with a certain illness a new treatment and then compared their results to those of people treated at an earlier time (either by the same or different doctors).
-For example, if doctors found that 80% of their patients survived malaria after receiving a new treatment, whereas previously only 70% survived, then they would conclude that this new treatment was more effective.
+At first, doctors simply gave all their patients with a certain illness a new treatment and then compared their results to a control group of people treated at an earlier time (either by the same or different doctors).
+The previously treated people are considered a historical control group.
+For example, if doctors found that 80% of their patients survived malaria after receiving a new treatment, whereas previously only 70% had survived, then they might conclude that this new treatment was more effective.